FREQUENTLY ASKED QUESTIONS (FAQ's)

 a.
 Weekly tuition rate ensures your child(ren) is provided with daily TLC and attention of two licensed providers, meals and snacks for children 1 years old and older, daily curriculum & toy & supply purchases & monthly field trips.

 b.
-Effective January 2018, Parents will be responsible for supplying formula & snacks for age 1 and younger.
+Parents are responsible for supplying formula & snacks for age 1 and younger.

 16. What's the difference between infant and toddler age/ capacity ratio?